Sorry, we're closed today

 All children are curious, and all children naturally use STEAM to pursue their curiosity and creativity.
 Our challenge as Educators is to cultivate and nurture our student’s natural curiosity and STEAM tendencies.
 Throughout this session, we will explore four performative, inquiry-based, and creative methodologies that can be utilized within STEAM learning.
 Educators will gain a deeper understanding of the interdisciplinary nature of STEAM and inquiry and how they are connected.

-The DoSeum’s Self-Paced Professional Development sessions will provide 6 CPE hours from June 15 – August 3 (not including the week of July 29 due to the 4th of July holiday), requiring six hours of coursework.
-Educators can complete their coursework at their own pace, but all coursework will be due by August 3.
-A new session will be available to start every Monday from June 15 - July 27.
+The DoSeum’s Self-Paced Professional Development sessions will provide 6 CPE hours from January 17 - May 16, requiring six hours of coursework.
+Educators can complete their coursework at their own pace, but all coursework will be due by May 16.
+A new session will be available to start every week on Monday of every month.

 Visual Thinking Strategies

 Engage in VTS to explore their own ability to find meaning in imagery by practicing a set of skills ranging from simple identification to more complex interpretation.

 Engage in inquiry-based learning to enhance their teaching practice by building their ability to design and lead inquiry-based lesson plans.